-1.5 Technical or Elective Science credit
+1.5 Technical or Elective Science credit Grades 11-12

-Course #8331, 8332, 8333
+Course # 8331, 8332, 8333

-This full-year course provides students with an in-depth study of healthcare careers including actual clinical experience in a variety of areas.
-Instruction includes intermediate anatomy & physiology, medical terminology, diseases and disorders, medical ethics, and first aid.
+This full-year course provides students with an in-depth study of healthcare careers.
+Instruction includes intermediate anatomy & physiology, medical terminology, diseases and disorders, and medical ethics.
 The class is designed to prepare students for the Advanced Health Science course and/or for a variety of health technology programs.
-This class has a \$10 per trimester fee to cover the cost of handouts and supplies used in class and labs. \$\$ (NCAA)
+(NCAA)